 9. Should I be planning other telemarketing activities, besides outbound telesales calls?

-Inbound calls can be turned to a sales call with deft handling.
-If a client asks for a particular item think what else they may need to complete the job.
+Inbound calls can be turned into a sales call with deft handling.
+If a client asks for a particular item, think what else they may need to complete the job.
 An obvious example: "Do you stock teak wood stain?"
-"Yes and we also supply an all weather varnish that will seal it."
+"Yes, and we also supply an all weather varnish that will seal it."
 Anyone who may pick up the telephone should be trained in a sales capacity.

 10. How should pay and incentives for telesales staff be structured?